TheRAVAGE/Project-0003-Crypto-Token-App/README.md

-# D Keeper
+# Decentralised Token

-Welcome to your new d_keeper project and to the internet computer development community.
+Welcome to your new Decentralised Token project and to the internet computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.

 NOTE: This project uses dfx or Difinity so you might want to download that if you are trying to run the app.